algobulls/pyalgostrategypool/README.md

 1. Checkout the list of strategies waiting to be developed on this Google Sheet: https://bit.ly/2H9JaOl
 2. Ask for ownership for a strategy development by sending a mail to [developers@algobulls.com](mailto:developers@algobulls.com).
-    1. You may also ask for an explanation of the strategy specifications over a phone call/whatsapp/screen share from Team AlgoBulls based on Strategy Complexity.
+    1. You may also ask for an explanation of the strategy specifications over a phone call/whatsapp/screen share from Team AlgoBulls based on the strategy complexity.
     1. Once you get the ownership, your name will be updated on the excel sheet and you would be given comment access to the Google Sheet.
 1. [Fork this project][fork] to your account.
 1. [Create a branch][branch] for the change you intend to make.